O-RAN Xapps Conflict Prediction Using Graph Convolutional Networks: Discussions

-Compared to other works such as the one presented in \cite{Learning_and_Reconstructing_Conflicts_in_O-RAN_2024}, which claims an exceptionally high performance of 100\%, our method is not inherently underperforming.
-Instead, it avoids reliance on potentially unrealistic benchmarks.
-Existing methods \cite{QACM_QoS_Aware_xApp_Conflict_Mitigation_2024, A_Game_Theoretic_Approach_2023, Learning_and_Reconstructing_Conflicts_in_O-RAN_2024} are heavily distribution-dependent, often predicated on the assumption that the underlying data follows a Gaussian distribution, which is used to assign values to KPIs.
+Existing methods \cite{Team_Learning_Based_Resource_2022,A_Game_Theoretic_Approach_2023,QACM_QoS_Aware_xApp_Conflict_Mitigation_2024,Learning_and_Reconstructing_Conflicts_in_O-RAN_2024} are heavily distribution-dependent, often predicated on the assumption that the underlying data follows a Gaussian distribution, which is used to assign values to KPIs.
 However, in practical, real-world applications, KPIs frequently exhibit more complex behaviors and may not conform to Gaussian distributions.
 Our approach addresses this limitation by being distribution-independent, where KPIs are assigned binary state values based on their dynamic behavior.
 This design enables our methodology to generalize effectively across diverse KPI contexts without being constrained to specific distributions.

-Consequently, it can be argued that our method offers a superior level of adaptability and robustness for applications where distribution assumptions may not hold.
+While our proposed approach primarily focuses on conflict prediction and root cause analysis, future work will emphasize the development of a comprehensive predictive maintenance framework that incorporates mitigation strategies based on the identified root causes.
+This framework aims to proactively prevent performance degradation and reduce xApp conflicts, particularly in complex multi-vendor O-RAN environments.
+We acknowledge the importance of conflict resolution and plan to integrate state-of-the-art conflict management techniques in subsequent research to complement the prediction capabilities presented here.
+This will enable a complete conflict management solution, moving beyond prediction toward effective resolution and network optimization.